-It’s 2019 and we’re still fighting the same battles over the teaching of evolution (and now climate change) in our schools that have been ongoing for decades.
-Bills filed during this year’s state legislative session targeted so-called “controversial theories” taught in science classes.
+It’s 2020 and we’re still fighting the same battles over the teaching of evolution (and now climate change) in our schools that have been ongoing for decades.
+Bills filed during last year’s state legislative session targeted so-called “controversial theories” taught in science classes.
 Citizens and school board officials recently attacked fact-based science textbooks in Nassau, Collier, and Marion Counties and possibly others.
 A concerted effort to unleash yet more money to go to private schools that teach creationism while denigrating evolution and other basic science topics is gaining steam.
 Critical science teacher shortages across the state are jeopardizing science education for hundreds if not thousands of Florida students.
 Learn more about these ongoing battles by exploring the Issues tab at the top of this page.

 Our success depends on you.
 Please join us in our fight on behalf of our students, schools and future.